Notes on Randomized Algorithms: The Azuma-Hoeffding inequality

 \subsubsection{Probabilistic recurrence relations}

-Most probabilistic recurrence arguments (as in Appendix~\ref{appendix-probabilistic-recurrences}) can be interpreted as supermartingales: the current estimate of $T(n)$ is always at least the expected estimate after doing one stage of the recurrence.
+Most probabilistic recurrence arguments (as in §\ref{section-probabilistic-recurrences}) can be interpreted as supermartingales: the current estimate of $T(n)$ is always greater than or equal to the expected estimate after doing one stage of the recurrence.
 This fact can be used to get concentration bounds using \eqref{eq-Azumas-inequality-supermartingale}.

 For example, let's take the recurrence \eqref{eq-quicksort-recurrence} for the expected number of comparisons for QuickSort:

 We showed in §\ref{section-quicksort-recurrence} that the solution to this recurrence satisfies $T(n) ≤ 2n \ln n$.